Welcome to Rockwood!

 The ACT defines College Readiness Benchmarks as minimum scores needed to indicate a 50 percent chance of obtaining a B or higher or a 75 percent chance of obtaining a C or higher in the corresponding credit-bearing college courses.

 The numbers below reflect students' best ACT attempts.
-For information about students' most recent ACT attempts, visit our Academic Achievement page.
+For information, visit our Academic Achievement page.

 There may more information here!
 Scroll or swipe left and right to see the whole table.